 Pacific's Health Services has a Degreed Nutritionist on staff to provide help students with their nutrition questions and problems.
 Students also can obtain tidbits of information by becoming a friend to Nutri-Cat on Twitter and Facebook.

 Student-to-Student (S2S) Healthy Relationships Peer Education

 This new program was launched in 2011 with funding from the Avon Foundation and m.powerment by Mark.
 Pacific's Women's Resource Center was one of only 20 nation-wide to receive the m.powerment grant in support of its efforts to break the cycle of dating abuse and partner violence on campus.
 S2S peer educators receive training to develop and deliver workshops, discussions and other activities that promote healthy relationships.
-CLICK HERE to see results from our assessment of the program's impact on peer educators' leadership development.
-CLICK HERE to read a report on our first year by graduate student Ester Rafanan on the program.
-Thanks to generous funding from the Verizon Foundation, S2S will continue to raise awareness about domestic violence, dating violence, sexual assault and stalking on campus in 2013-2014!
+Thanks to generous funding from the Verizon Foundation, S2S will continue to raise awareness about domestic violence, dating violence, sexual assault and stalking on campus!
+Check out the S2S page!

 Health Topic Links

 Information on a variety of health topics can be found at Health Services.
 Some resources and information concerning women can be found at the following links:

 Cervical Health/ Pap Smears